Professor Kip Bobroff

 J.D, Stanford Law School

-From 1997 until 2008, he was a professor at the law school teaching Property and Indian Law, serving as chair of the Indian Law Certificate Program.
+From 1997 until 2008, he was a professor at the law school, teaching in the Clinic and courses in Property and Indian Law and serving as chair of the Indian Law Certificate Program.
 He developed courses on Federal Indian Law, education equity, and clinical practice and wrote on Indian land issues and Navajo common law.
 He became a volunteer leader with Albuquerque Interfaith and in 2007 resigned from the law school to become lead organizer.
 AI is an affiliate of the Industrial Areas Foundation, founded by Saul Alinsky and now the nation’s oldest and most extensive community organizing network.
-He organized with the IAF’s Phoenix affiliate from for a short time before returning to a visiting position at the law school.
-He is married to Michele Pfeiffer and they have a son, Reed Adair Pfeiffer, who is finishing his fourth year at Yale as a Theater Studies major.
+He organized with the IAF’s Phoenix affiliate for a short time before returning to a visiting position at the law school.
+He is married to Michele Pfeiffer and they have a son, Reed Adair Bobroff, who recently graduated from Yale as a Theater Studies major.